-HTML is for browsers.
-Markdown is for humans.
-If you need to edit web content, store it in Git, or use it in a static site generator, convert HTML to Markdown.
+HTML is what browsers eat.
+Markdown is what you want in a repo.
+If you need to edit web content, store it in Git, or publish it through a static site generator, converting HTML to Markdown is a solid move.

 TL;DR